amaccarini/arcade/README.md

 - **Blender**: Version 4.3 [Donwload Blender here](https://blender.org)
 - **Arcade**: Latest release of Arcade as `.zip` file.
 Arcade is compatible with Windows (x86) and macOS (ARM64).
 - **Weather data**: A `.epw` file representing the climate conditions of the area of interest.
-Such files can be donwloaded from the [EnergyPlus website](https://energyplus.net/weather)
+Such files can be downloaded from the [EnergyPlus website](https://energyplus.net/weather)

 > ❗ **Important:** As outlined in the BRAILS documentation, a Google API key is required to successfully run the image recognition model.
 Instructions on obtaining a Google API key can be found [here](https://developers.google.com/maps/documentation/embed/get-api-key).
 BRAILS uses Maps Static API and Street View Static API to access satellite and street-level imagery.
 Ensure that both APIs are enabled when configuring your Google API key.
 >